xraypy/feff85exafs/t/materials/README.md

 Make sure that all parts of Feff have been compiled successfully.
 The unit test framework currently uses the `f85e` script in the `bin` folder to make the test runs of Feff.
-You must have the termcolor and pystache python libraries installed.
-(In debian/ubuntu, these are called `python-termcolor` and `python-pystache`).
+You must have the termcolor, pystache and nose python libraries installed.
+(In debian/ubuntu, these are called `python-termcolor`, `python-pystache`, and `python-nose`).

+(Note that as feff85exafs develops, it may become necessary to modify how this test framework interacts with Feff.
+At some point, the `f85e` script, which mimics a run of a monolithic version of Feff, may not work correctly with the current state of feff85exafs.)

 Copy the file `f85ut.py` to the larch plugins folder (either `$HOME/.larch/plugins/` or `/usr/local/share/larch/plugins` on Unix,